3

 You should set boundaries and responsibilities for her.

 Limit her screen time by putting away her phone/tablet/PC (she doesn't have to have it while at home).
-2 hours a day is already more than enough (Or alternatively kick her of the Wi-Fi and not give her the password until her chores are done for the day).
+2 hours a day is already more than enough (Or alternatively kick her off the Wi-Fi and don't give her the password until her chores are done for the day).

 Don't allow her to leave the table unless she puts her dishes in the sink, reward her (with praise or maybe a small thing like a dessert) when she obeys.

-I have 4 little cousins i babysit frequently, in their home their mother gives them to much freedom.
-They don't listen or respect her and do whatever they want and give tantrums when my aunt calls them on their behavior, to which she just gives up disciplining them and lets them do whatever again.
+I have 4 little cousins I babysit frequently.
+In their home their mother gives them too much freedom.
+They don't listen or respect her and do whatever they want, and throw tantrums when my aunt calls them on their behavior, to which she just gives up disciplining them and lets them do whatever again.

 When they are at my house they are well behaved, say thanks and please, clean up after themselves and do healthy (nature hikes with me and my dog) and creative (drawing/reading/arts and crafts) activities.